catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Cons:
   * Needs a solution for resource quotas (possibly through additional resource specificationin pod spec)
-  * Requires Controller which can deal with cpu and memory resources
+  * Requires Controller which can deal with CPU and memory resources
   * Scalability

-##### Resource Manager Architecture
+##### CCI Resource Manager Architecture

 The extension consists of an optional CCI driver inside Pod spec which indicates if a CCI driver exists, then it shall process compute resources.
 The association betweed pod and CCI Driver can be also realised as a resource class argument (will be considered as an option during the implementation).

-In the alpha version of the Resource Manager applies drivers to manage resource allocations for Pods.
+In the alpha version of the CCI Resource Manager applies drivers to manage resource allocations for Pods.
 Post-alpha we will consider if we need to explicitly mark which pods are to be handled by an allocation driver.
-The overall architecture consists of a manager component – the Resource Manager inside the container manager, an optional Pod spec argument to identify which Pods to be processed by the manager(post-alpha), a compute resource store – a component used to store the resource sets(cpusets, memory affinity configuration) for the resource drivers.
-The CCI Manager is enabled via a feature gate.
-After turning on the feature gate all pod allocation requets for cpu and memory will be handled by the CCI Manager.
+The overall architecture consists of a single CCI Resource Manager component – the CCI Resource Manager inside the container manager, an optional Pod spec argument to identify which Pods to be processed by the manager(post-alpha), a compute resource store – a component used to store the resource sets(cpusets, memory affinity configuration) for the resource drivers.
+The CCI Resource Manager is enabled via a feature gate.
+After turning on the feature gate all pod allocation requets for cpu and memory will be handled by the CCI Resource Manager.

 ![image](CCIArchAlpha.jpg)<br>
 Figure 1: CCI Resource Manager Architecture inside Kubelet